-Because crickets are attracted to warmth, they are most likely to be found in kitchens or near sources of warmth, such as the furnace or water heater.
-Once inside, they also can burrow into cracks and behind baseboards.
+Because crickets are attracted to warmth, they are most likely to be found in kitchens or near sources of heat, such as the furnace or water heater.
+Once inside, they can burrow into cracks and behind baseboards.

 The House Cricket (Acheta domesticus):

 - About 3/4 to 1 inch long.

-- This cricket has a light yellowish-brown body with 3 dark bands on the head and long, pointed wings.
+- Has a light yellowish-brown body with three dark bands on the head and long, pointed wings.